Search

 Supporting Treetops Hospice

 Rothera Bray supported the Treetops Hospice Free Wills scheme for many years, and I was asked to do a talk at Treetops about the benefit of making a Will.
-I prepared my presentation ‘Confessions of Probate Lawyer’ and have spoken several times to supporters.
+I prepared my presentation ‘Confessions of a Probate Lawyer’ and have spoken several times to supporters.

 When I first visited Treetops, I was hugely impressed with the friendliness of the staff, the calm atmosphere, and the grounds.
 Since retirement, I have had more time to devote to good causes and I jumped at the chance to become involved with Treetops.
 I am a Treetops Patron and also a member of the Treetops Development Board.I really enjoy delivering my talk and I get really good feedback.
 I like to see the reactions I get from my stories and anecdotes which are entertaining and thought-provoking.
 Lots of people have come up to me afterwards to say they learned something new, and it’s been a good prompt for them to do something.